-§ 8 Distribution.
+§ 9 Distribution.

 - In the case of the distributing unit classes, the Company generally distributes, net of costs, the proportionate interest, dividends and income from investment fund units, as well as fees from loans and securities repurchase agreements received on behalf of the UCITS Fund during the financial year, taking into account the appropriate income netting.
-Capital gains and other income - taking into account the appropriate income equalisation - can also be used proportionally for distributions. - 2.
-The final distribution takes place within four months after the close of the financial year.
+Capital gains and other income - taking into account the appropriate income equalisation - can also be used proportionally for distributions. - The final distribution takes place within four months after the close of the financial year.
 In addition, the Company may carry out interim distributions during the year. - The interim distribution amount is at the discretion of the Company.
-The Company is not obliged to distribute all distributable income pursuant to Paragraph 1 accumulated up to the date of the interim distribution; it may carry ordinary income forward to the next distribution date. - Interim distributions are intended to minimise any discrepancy between the performance of the UCITS Fund and that of the Underlying Index.
+The Company is not obliged to distribute all distributable income pursuant to Paragraph 1 accumulated up to the date of the interim distribution; it may carry ordinary income forward to the next distribution date - Interim distributions are intended to minimise any discrepancy between the performance of the UCITS Fund and that of the Underlying Index. - 5.
+Distributable pro rata income pursuant to Paragraph 1 may be carried forward for distribution in subsequent financial years if the amount of the income carried forward does not exceed 15 percent of the respective value of the UCITS

-- 5. Distributable pro rata income pursuant to Paragraph 1 may be carried forward for distribution in subsequent financial years if the amount of the income carried forward does not exceed 15 percent of the respective value of the UCITS Fund at the end of the financial year.
-Income from short financial years may be carried forward in its entirety. - In the interests of maintaining equity, some pro rata income, or in exceptional cases, all income, may be set aside for accumulation in the UCITS Fund.
+Fund at the end of the financial year.
+Income from short financial years may be carried forward in its entirety.

+- In the interests of maintaining equity, some pro rata income, or in exceptional cases, all income, may be set aside for accumulation in the UCITS Fund. - If no unit classes are formed, the income is distributed.

-§ 9 Reinvestment.
+§ 10 Reinvestment.

-In the case of accumulating unit classes, the Company reinvests in the UCITS Fund the interest, dividends and other income obtained on behalf of the UCITS Fund during the financial year and not used to cover costs, taking into account the appropriate income netting, as well as the capital gains from the accumulating unit classes on a pro rata basis.
+In the case of accumulating unit classes, the Company reinvests in the UCITS Fund the interest, dividends and other income obtained on behalf of the UCITS Fund during the financial year and not used to cover costs, taking into account the appropriate income netting, as well as the capital gains from the accumulating unit classes on a pro rata basis. $\,$